ViT-TTS: Visual Text-to-Speech with Scalable Diffusion Transformer: Related Work

 \subsection{Acoustic Matching}

 The primary objective of acoustic matching is to convert audio from a source environment into audio that resembles the target environment.
 In the field of blind estimation~\cite{Mack2020SingleChannelBD,xiong2018joint,Murgai2017BlindEO,Mezghani_2018}, acoustic matching is applied to generate a simple room impulse response (RIR) that can be used to synthesize the corresponding target audio using two critical acoustic metrics - the direct-to-reverberant ratio (DRR)~\cite{zahorik2002direct} and the reverberation time 60 (RT60)~\cite{ratnam2003blind}.
-The DRR is used to describe the energy ratio between the direct-to-reverberant sound and the reflected sound, while the RT60 is used to measure the time taken for the sound to decay by 60 dB.

 The music production community also implements acoustic matching to modify the reverberation, thus simulating the reverberation of the target space or processing algorithm~\cite{koo2021reverb,sarroff2020blind}.
 Recently, there is research on visual acoustic matching~\cite{Chen_2022_CVPR}, which involves generating audio recorded in the target environment based on the input source audio clip and an image of the target environment.
-However, our proposed visual TTS is distinct from those mentioned above as we aim to generate audio that captures the room acoustics in the target environment based on the written text and the target environment image.
+However, our proposed visual TTS is distinct from those mentioned above as as it aims to generate audio that captures the room acoustics in the target environment based on the written text and the target environment image.